Turkey is full of historical surprises, as I learned on my third day.

 In the 4th century, 300 years after he died, a small chapel was constructed over his grave.
 In the 6th century, the larger basilica was built.

-Above the ruins of the basilica is a castle, though we didn't have time to explore it during our visit.
+Above the basilica ruins is a castle, though we didn't have time to explore it during our visit.

 Temple of Artemis